This is an update to the blog – How Death Summary is Different from Discharge Summary

 - Medical follow-up plans – appointment dates and times or specific timeframe for medical follow-up

 6. Attending physician’s signature

 - Electronic or physical signature of the attending physician

 Failure to report any patient discharge condition details may affect patient safety.
+It’s important for a discharge summary to include key components such as nursing discharge note and hospital discharge paperwork.
 Reliable medical transcription services can efficiently meet physicians’ patient record documentation needs to a great extent.